monicagiraldochica/bash_tutorial/docs/math.md

 ## Non-integer calculations

-When programming in bash, you will often need to do mathematical operations that involve non-integer calculations.
-To do this, you will need the bc utility.
+When programming in Bash, you will often need to do mathematical operations that involve non-integer calculations.
+To do this, you will need the `bc` utility.
 You can use this utility also for integer calculations, but it is normally left for advanced math.

 | Syntax | Usage |
 |-----------| ------- |